pieterbrandsen/Grafana-GoCarbon/README.md

 }
 ```

-Step 3: Add the host of the private server if its not localhost
+If the private server is not hosted on localhost, add the host to the user:

 ```json
 {